Automated tuning for the parameters of linear solvers: Optimization algorithm

-The combination of two mutation operators pursues the goal of providing the mechanisms for both local adaptation of the current best individual and searching for completely different individuals in the other areas of the parameter search space.
-While playing an important role in overcoming the local minima problem, the generation of a completely random new individual has significant drawbacks.
-In practice, the parameter search space for the function $T(\textbf{p})$ has many local minima.
-Additionally, some parameter combinations may be incompatible with the linear solver, i.e., the solver would not be able to find the solution of the SLAE with the specified set of numerical method parameters.
-To avoid falling into ``ineffective'' areas in the parameter search space, it was decided to introduce the preliminary filtering of the newly generated random input vectors before calculating the fitness value (solving the SLAE).
+The combination of two mutation operators pursues the goal of providing mechanisms for both local adaptation of the current best individual and searching for completely different individuals in other areas of the parameter search space.
+While playing an important role in overcoming the local minimum problem (or, at least, finding the one that is closer to the global minimum), the generation of a completely random new individual has significant drawbacks.
+Some parameter combinations may be incompatible with the linear solver, i.e., the solver would not be able to find the solution of the SLAE with the specified set of numerical method parameters.
+To avoid falling into ``ineffective'' areas in the parameter search space, the preliminary filtering of the newly generated random input vectors before calculating the fitness value (solving the SLAE) is introduced.
 The role of the filter is delegated to the pre-trained NN.